Mumps

 How is mumps spread?

-Mumps is spread by droplets of saliva or mucus from the mouth, nose, or throat of an infected person, usually when a person coughs or sneezes.
-Mumps can also spread when items used by an infected person that have been contaminated by saliva or mucus, such as eating utensils, drinks, or lip balm, are shared.
+Mumps is spread through saliva or respiratory droplets from the mouth, nose, or throat of an infected person, usually when a person coughs or sneezes.
+Mumps can also spread from sharing items that may have saliva on them, such as eating utensils, drinks, or lip balm.

 When and for how long is someone able to spread the disease?